dheap

 -set_trim trim / -reset_trim

-The default is to exclude MemoryScape procedures.
+The default is to exclude TotalView procedures.
 Similarly, your program might call the heap manager from within library code.
 If you do not want to see call frames showing a library, you can exclude them.

 When you use the -reset_trim option, Classic TotalView either restores its default setting or the setting you set using the TVHEAP_ARGS environment variable.